cyberdelahoz95/blog-entries/angular/reactivity-with-rxjs.md

 # Reactivity with RXjs

+## Observables vs Promises

+a promise performs a fetch and we can use then method to wait for the response, in recent years we have available the keywords async and await to process the response.
+Observable uses a different approeach, in this case we work witha data stream and then we subscribe to it.
+As soon as we get new data comming from the stream our subscription is going to be notify and we will have the incoming data available.

+By definition, promises are called one time and are resolved once.
+On the other hands, observables allow us to stream data, send data multiple times.
+Observables allow us to cancel them and we can manipulate the data stream using pipes.

+Angular uses observable in its core to process http requests, routing, changes in the window, etc.

+## RXjs

 RxJS is a library that allows us to handle reactivity all over the app via subscription publisher pattern.

 One common class that we can use to implement this functionality is _**BehaviorSubject**_ class